MALiA Bylaws

 Section 3

 Continued membership and its privileges are contingent upon the payment of fees by August 1 of each year.
 A 60-day grace period will be extended to all non-paying member libraries, after which their membership status will be considered “lapsed” and all privileges revoked until payment.
-The MALiA Board of Directors may remove any library and its representative for just cause including, but not limited to: non-payment of fees; failure to appoint a representative; and failure to maintain a full and equal participation with other member libraries in the activities and purposes of the corporation.
+The MALiA Board may remove any library and its delegate for just cause including, but not limited to: non-payment of fees; failure to appoint a delegate; and failure to maintain a full and equal participation with other member libraries in the activities and purposes of the corporation.

 Section 4